 - You enroll online directly through MO HealthNet.

-- You can also complete and submit a paper application.
+- You can complete and submit a paper application.

-From late 2013 through April 2020, total enrollment in CHIP and MO HealthNet grew by about 5 percent, and stood at 887,443 people in the spring of 2020.
+From late 2013 through April 2020, total enrollment in Missouri Medicaid and CHIP grew by about 5 percent, and stood at 887,443 people in the spring of 2020.
 This was lower than it had been two years earlier; as of early 2018, enrollment was about 13 percent higher than it had been in late 2013.